LennartHennigs/Knulli-and-RGXX-Notes/README.md

 #### Prerequisites

 - You bought Stardew Valley on Steam.
-- you installed the Stardew Valley port via Portmaster on your handheld.
+- You installed the Stardew Valley port via Portmaster on your handheld.

 #### Select the right game sources from Steam